Hey, could you briefly introduce yourself?

-Would you tell us something about your research project?
+Would you tell us about your research project?

-What or who were some important influences for the creation of your project the way it’s constructed currently?
+What were some important influences for the creation of your project the way it’s constructed currently?

-Onto a new topic then, could you briefly inform us on the subject of your thesis?
+Onto another project: could you briefly inform us on the subject of your thesis?

-Has your thesis had a certain influence on deciding on the research assignment?
-If yes, in what way?
+So, your thesis has had a certain influence on deciding on the research assignment I guess?

 To what sense would you like this project, and it’s methodology, to correspond to your practice after graduation?

 I hope to keep building stuff in the future.
 I don’t want to become a designer that sits at his desk 24/7.